SPCA New Zealand

 SPCA opposes the pinioning of birds and any other means of permanently deflighting birds.
 SPCA advocates that this practice should be prohibited, except when it is required for therapeutic reasons.

-If birds are pinioned or deflighted in any way, it should only be permitted for therapeutic reasons and should be carried out by a veterinarian with appropriate pre and post-operative pain relief.
+If birds are pinioned or permanently deflighted in any way, it should only be permitted for therapeutic reasons and should be carried out by a veterinarian with appropriate pre and post-operative pain relief.
 Husbandry should be improved to avoid the need for pinioning where birds need to be confined.

 Hello!
 Choose your nearest SPCA Centre and see content specific to your location: